Well . . . it depends on the colony (or the state) and the year.

 During the 19th century, most Southern states passed laws prohibiting the education of African Americans, whether slave or free.
 In 1831, the Nat Turner uprising so frightened slaveholders everywhere that a slew of new laws were enacted to clamp down on slave activities.
 One of those laws prohibited teaching African Americans to read and write so they could not easily communicate to plan rebellion.
 In 1833 Alabama tried to cover all bases with its law that fined anyone who taught a slave or free person of color to read, write, or spell.
 Nonetheless, before this date and after it, there were many examples of literate African Americans, although never a great percentage.
 As historian Linda Rowe writes, education was considered by some to be “an instrument of conversion to Christianity for slaves,” and for that reason, encouraged.

 Interestingly, in The Grandees of Government: Origins and Persistence of Undemocratic Politics in Virginia (2013), historian Brent Tarter debunks a pervasive myth.
 “A few months before the [Nat Turner] rebellion the [Virginia] assembly made it a criminal offense for any person to receive a salary for instructing enslaved people how to read and write, and it also made it a criminal offense for ‘any white person or persons’ to ‘assemble with free negroes or mulattoes, at any school-house, church, meeting-house, or other place for the purpose of instructing such free negroes or mulattoes to read or write.’
-The state’s laws did not, as popularly believed, make it illegal for people to teach their own property to read and write.” [my emphasis] So in Virginia, at least, state law did not prevent a master from educating his own slaves.
+The state’s laws did not, as popularly believed, make it illegal for people to teach their own property to read and write.”
+So in Virginia, at least, state law did not prevent a master from educating his own slaves.

 Before the Civil War, historians estimate that about 10% of African Americans could read.
 Immediately after the war, that number jumped to 30% as freed slaves, young and old, rushed to learn.